jmj5278/hw01/hw01-Minjeong-Jeong.md

     ## [1] -Inf

-**As you can see the result, the price with the largest amount of hoursepower is the missing value**
+**As you can see the result, the price with the largest amount of hoursepower is the missing value.
+(Note.the minimum and maximum of a numeric empty set are +Inf and -Inf)**

 ``` r
 #e.
 What is the bottom 10th percentile of city_mpg?